History of Android

 • Android is considered the most popular and widely used mobile platform globally.

-• Android has become one of the most popular operating systems globally these days.
+• Android has become one of the most popular operating systems globally.

 • The Android platform provides users with a rich and intuitive mobile user interface, enabling them to access a wide range of applications and services.